Maker-s-Market/documentation/docs/database/database_v3.md

 sidebar_position: 3
 ---

-# Database model - V2
+# Database model - V3

 ## Description

-To attend to all users’ stories, our database schema was refactored to attend to these needs, adding some parameters and refactoring others.
+To attend to all newly implemented users’ stories, our database schema was refactored to attend to these needs, adding new tables and parameters to accomodate for the implementation of order history.
 Below, a further description of these entities is performed.

 ### User